xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 4. Generated video from FOMM with keypoints prediction using VRNN.

-The Keypoints_Prediction folder contains Jupyter notebooks that can be used to run prediction using the RNN/VAE/VRNN in the FOMM pipeline in either reconstruction or transfer mode for the VoxCeleb dataset.
-This involves training the predictor and then performing inference.
+The Keypoints_Prediction folder contains Jupyter notebooks that can be used to generate predictions using the RNN/VAE/VRNN in the FOMM pipeline in either reconstruction or transfer mode for the VoxCeleb dataset.

 The naming convention followed for the notebooks is as below:
 "Full_Pipeline_{Deep Learning Prediction Network}\_VoxCeleb\_{Mode}_mode" where the Deep Learning Prediction Network can be RNN/VAE/VRNN and Mode can be reconstruction or transfer.